 As a conductor, he has led the London Session Orchestra, Taipei Philharmonic, Cosmopolitan Symphony Orchestra, Puerto Rico Symphony and Philharmonic Orchestras, Dominican Republic National Orchestra, Queens Symphony Orchestra, Adelphi Chamber Orchestra, Bronx Arts Ensemble Orchestra, and Hollywood studio orchestras in concerts and recordings.
 In addition, he has served as music director for pop and jazz singers Vikki Carr and Dianne Schuur, respectively.

 His scholarly work focuses on music education, creativity, multiculturalism, music criticism and inter-disciplinary studies.
-His book, Music Education in the Caribbean and Latin America: A Comprehensive Guide, was published by Rowman & Littlefield; while his scholarly articles appear in peer-reviewed journals from The City University of New York and Hofstra University as well as in a book published by Cambridge Scholars Publishing.
+His book, Music Education in the Caribbean and Latin America: A Comprehensive Guide, was recently published by the National Association of Music Education in conjunction with Rowman & Littlefield; while his scholarly articles appear in peer-reviewed journals from The City University of New York and Hofstra University as well as in a book published by Cambridge Scholars Publishing.

 Torres-Santos is the former Chancellor of the Puerto Rico Conservatory of Music and studied at the Puerto Rico Conservatory of Music and the University of Puerto Rico.
 He holds a Ph.D. and M.A. in composition from the University of California, Los Angeles and completed advanced studies at Stanford and Harvard University.
 He furthered his studies in Europe, at the Ferienkurse für Neue Musik in Germany, and at the University of Padua, Italy.
 His major professors were Henri Lazarof and David Raksin.
 He has taught at the City University of New York, University of Puerto Rico, UCLA and the State University of New Jersey: Rutgers.